planetfederal/desktop-documentation/docs/source/what_is_bd.rst

   widgets (*e.g.*, project layer selector).

-* :program:`Command Shell` (Optional) - for convenience, users are provided a pre-scripted terminal application, providing a mechanism for running Desktop command line utilities as well as providing a Python console [need version number as well as more detain about scripts/customization]
+* :program:`Command Shell` (Optional) - for convenience, users are provided a pre-scripted terminal application with environment variable preconfigured for running Desktop command line utilities as well as providing a Python 3 console with access to the QGIS 3 Python API.
 .. * :program:`PgAdmin 4` |pgadmin_version| (Optional) by `<http://www.pgadmin.org>`_

 ..
 Feature-rich Open Source administration and development platform